 Early in 1942 discussion began regarding the securing of a cabin for Trail Club use, but it was to be seven more years before this became a reality.
 In 1949 Woodlawn Trustees offered use of an existing cabin at Peter’s Rock and a decision was made to rent it as a base for weekend activities and trips along the Brandywine.
 Work quickly commenced on improvements – the addition of an outdoor grill, a casement window, an entrance platform, a spring box and pump to supply water, a privy, a fence to keep the cows out, and an adjacent volleyball court!
 The interior was cleaned and painted and the cabin was then ready for use by club members and their guests.
 However the initial enthusiasm quickly passed.
 A note in the Council minutes of October 1950 mentions a need to promote interest in more frequent use of the cabin, by means of scheduled events such as picnics.
 By 1953 maintenance work and costs had become problematic, and by 1956 lack of use and increased vandalism prompted the council to terminate the lease.
 Sometime later the cabin burned down but the chimney can still be seen among undergrowth on the bluff overlooking Peter’s Rock parking lot.

 The 2160-mile long trail is a National Park whose maintenance is contracted to the Appalachian Trail Conservancy (ATC).
-WTC is one of 30 clubs that maintain the trail.
-Our section is the 7 miles between Delaware Water Gap and Fox Gap.
-Trail-work trips are scheduled as needed during the spring, summer and early fall, usually on weekdays.
+Between 1994 and 2022, WTC maintained the 7 miles between Delaware Water Gap and Fox Gap.
+Trail-work trips were scheduled as needed during the spring, summer and early fall.

 On Sunday, April 2, 2006, the construction phase of our new shelter was completed.
 The planning stage began almost one year ago, April, 2005.
 The actual construction took place over the weekends of March 18, 19; March 25, 26; and April 1,2.
 The construction was under the direction of Ed Twaddell, Ben Woodland, and Tom Wheatley.
 Many thanks to Tom for arranging to bring in his two co-workers from Gunton Corp. to construct the shelter.
 Ed, Ben and Tom provided tools, generator and compressor.
 We can’t thank Gunton Corp. and Ms. Gail Davis enough for their kindness and willingness to help erect our shelter.